Triduum: Major tridua

 The best-known and most significant example today is the liturgical Paschal Triduum (the three days from the evening of Maundy Thursday to Easter Sunday).
 Other liturgical tridua celebrated in Western Christianity include the Rogation Days preceding Ascension Thursday, the feasts of Christmas and Pentecost together with the first two days of their octave, and Allhallowtide that lasts from Halloween to All Souls Day.

 In Eastern Christianity (both Orthodox and Catholic) the analogues of festive tridua take the form of a major feasts followed by an associated Synaxis.
 The most publicly celebrated examples are the feast of Epiphany together with its eve and the following day dedicated to Saint John the Baptist, and the Nativity feast with Christmas Eve and the Synaxis of Theotokos.
+In Spain, tridua are celebrated in honor of each sacred image, for instance, a brotherhood has a fixed date of tridua in honor of their Christ or Virgin.

 Ecclesiastical approval has been granted for tridua in honour of the Trinity, the Eucharist and Saint Joseph.
 Tridua are also celebrated on the local level, often preceding the feasts of patron saints of parishes and localities.
 An example would be the Obando Fertility Rites in the Philippines, which commemorate Saint Paschal Baylon, Saint Clare of Assisi (in addition to her actual feast day), and Our Lady of Salambáo for three consecutive days in mid-May.